Removing small cores of soil from your lawn reduces soil compaction and promotes root growth for healthier grass!

 COMPACTION: A condition that occurs primarily in the upper 1 to 1 1/2 inches of soil.
 Compacted soils have reduced air spaces and more resistance to root growth than noncompacted soils.
 Compacted soils are dense and cause water to puddle and run off.

-CORE AERATION: The mechanical removal of small cores of soil and thatch from the lawn.
+Core Aeration: The mechanical removal of small plugs of soil and thatch from the lawn.